 The Origins of Alchemy, Inc.

-Put simply, Alchemy is a program which implements Myth to help young men develop into successful adults with a personal purpose.
+Put simply, Alchemy is a program that implements myth to help young men develop into successful adults with a personal purpose.
 They utilize narratives to thrive as members of their families, schools, communities, and the world-at-large.
-Alchemy aspires to create socially responsible community leaders who embrace ancient values, particularly those found in Myth.
+Alchemy aspires to create socially responsible community leaders who embrace ancient values, particularly those found in myth.

-The seeds for this award-winning program were planted 25 years ago when Scruggs discovered Men and the Water of Life, a book authored by Michael Meade.
+The seeds for this award-winning program were planted 25 years ago when Scruggs discovered Men and the Water of Life (1993), a book authored by Michael Meade.
 In it, Meade interprets several myths to unearth the rituals and stories young men can use to become exemplars in their own communities.
-Scruggs, a counselor at Akron University at the time, began integrating these mythological stories into the groups he was running with 6th and 7th graders.
+Scruggs, a counselor at Akron University at the time, began integrating these mythological stories into the groups he was running with sixth and seventh graders.
 From there he took his workshops to Perkins Middle School, as an after-school program.

 In that same year, when Perkins Middle School received a $5 million grant from the Knight Foundation, Scruggs was also gifted a share.
-Enabling him to form Alchemy, Inc., the 10-week program turned into 4 years.
-1,500 students later, Alchemy now serves students in 6 schools and plans to operate in 9 by 2019.
+Enabling him to form Alchemy, Inc., the ten-week program turned into four years.
+1,500 students later, Alchemy now serves students in six schools and plans to operate in nine by 2019.